speedcontrol/nodecg-speedcontrol/README.md

 - `nodecg install speedcontrol/nodecg-speedcontrol` to install the latest version of nodecg-speedcontrol

 This bundle can run without any extra configuration, but it's needed to use all of the functionality.
 Please see the [Configuration documentation](READMES/Configuration.md) for more information.
-You may also want to read the [Schedule Formatting documentation](READMES/Schedule-Formatting.md) for advice on formatting your schedules before importing.
+You may also want to read the [Schedule Formatting documentation](READMES/Schedule-Formatting.md) for advice on formatting your Horaro schedules before importing, if you choose to import via this method.

 ### tl;dr installation